-The Studio 1 refurbishment is now almost complete, folks!
+The Studio 1 refurbishment is almost complete, folks!

 On Wednesday January 18th 2017, the new Studio 1 (KC Studio) furniture was delivered and installed by Intech Solutions and, boy are we impressed!
 The existing Soundcraft RM105 audio mixer has been fully sunken into the desk, which comes with bespoke built, lockable 19″ rack cabinets, complete with glass doors.

-Guests now have the same Audio-Technica AT2020 Condenser Microphones that the main presenter has and we also took the chance to install CAT5 internet sockets along with USB points for downloading files / music and for charging your phones & tablets.
+Our guest presenters now have the same Audio-Technica AT2020 Condenser Microphones that the main presenter has and we also took the chance to install CAT5 internet sockets along with USB points for downloading files / music and for charging your phones & tablets.

 We have removed the miles of unused telephone cables and replaced them with a neater installation, with the cables, NatComm telephone switching units and phone sockets fully hidden from view.
-The final telephone wires have been installed in plastic cable management trunking, look much nicer and the line signal is much clearer as the cables are shorter with fewer joints.

 Those expensive meter lamps, which lasted just weeks, have been replaced by Blue Ultra Bright LED’s which should last much, much longer!